-The insurance company can deny your claim immediately, if the adjuster determines that it is without merit.
-This situation occurs when an individual has not been hurt in an accident, but still demands a large sum of money to compensate for inconvenience.
+The insurance company can deny your claim immediately if the adjuster determines that it is without merit.
+This situation occurs when an individual has not been hurt in an accident, but still demands a large sum of money to compensate for the inconvenience.
 A reputable attorney will not file a demand letter in this type of situation, as it lessens his or her credibility with the insurance adjuster.

 Most cases end up having a settlement conference, where the parties negotiate a settlement amount that is a compromise on both sides.
 If absolutely no settlement can be reached, a lawsuit will be filed, and the case will proceed to a trial.

 What Factors May Cause My Claim To Go Into Litigation?

 There are some cases that are so complex or have such unique issues that they cannot be settled.
 Perhaps one or both sides is being completely unreasonable and has unrealistic expectations of a settlement result.
 Only a small percentage of personal injury cases actually proceed to trial, because the costs and risks of trial often outweigh the potential benefits.
 Experienced insurance adjusters will usually be able to evaluate their financial risk depending on the strength of the plaintiff’s case.

 For more information on Threat Of Litigation In A PI Claim, a free initial consultation is your next best step.